vulhub/vulhub/README.md

 docker-compose down -v
 ```

-It is recommended to use VPS with 1G or above memory to build a vulnerability environment.It is recommended to use vps with 1G or above memory to build a vulnerability environment.The `your-ip` mentioned in the document refers to the IP address of your vps.
-If you are using a virtual machine to build a test environment, it refers to your virtual machine IP, not the IP inside the docker container, please don't confuse it.
+It is recommended to use a VPS of at least 1G memory to build a vulnerability environment.It is recommended to use vps with 1G or above memory to build a vulnerability environment.The `your-ip` mentioned in the document refers to the IP address of your vps.
+If you are using a virtual machine, it refers to your virtual machine IP, not the IP inside the docker container, please don't confuse it.

 **All environments in this project are for testing only, don't use it as production environment！**